jjasghar/kibana-passenger/README.md

 #Deploying Kibana as a Rack app with Passenger

-Credit where credit is due: git://github.com/nickchappell/personal-projects-docs.git

-Thanks Nick Chappell, I ran with it and made it my own.
+Credit where credit is due: (Thanks Nick Chappell)[http://github.com/nickchappell/personal-projects-docs.git], I ran with it and made it my own.

 ###Modify older versions of Kibana to conform to Rack application standards